MrM40/CIDR-Netmask-class/README.md

 # CIDR-Netmask-class
-Get CIDR from netmask and netmask from CIDR

 Get CIDR from netmask and netmask from CIDR.
 Also return netmask-class (A, B or C) and the amount of addresses in the subnet.